 Lots of kids aren’t particularly fond of school uniform, but they actually provide many benefits that you may not have even considered.
-They create a sense of identity for the school, by demonstrating that each student is part of a wider whole, which helps them feel like they belong somewhere.
+They create a sense of identity for the school, by demonstrating that each student is part of a community as such, which helps them feel like they belong somewhere.
 As a result, students can feel a sense of pride.
-I have teamed up with an independent school in London to explore the benefits of school uniform in further detail.

 Tip: Sew name tags into your child’s uniform so that if anything is misplaced, your child has more of a chance of getting it back.

 Tip: Purchase the uniform in a slightly bigger size so that your child has room to grow.